 While countries have worked together to regulate IUU fishing through instruments under the FAO – such as the FAO Code of Conduct for Responsible Fisheries and the Port State Measures Agreement -, important negotiations are also underway at the WTO on the issues of fisheries subsidies.
 Some forms of subsidies can indeed contribute to overfishing and IUU fishing, and have to be eliminated in accordance to SDG 14.6.
-Despite ongoing discussion for nearly twenty years, leaders have yet to reach an agreement.
-WTO Director General Ngozi Okonjo-Iweala has urged governments to successfully conclude the negoations by July 2021.
+Following twenty years of ongoing negotiations, leaders are expected to reach an agreement at the 12th Ministerial Conference in June 2022 in Geneva.

 The role of Geneva

 Various Geneva-based organizations or secretariats – listed below in alphabetical order – work actively to address overfishing, stop IUU fishing activities and promote a sustainable blue economy.
 UN system’s engagement with the issue also goes beyond Geneva, with organizations around the world involved, such as the UN Environment Programme (UNEP) and the Food and Agriculture Organization (FAO).

 CITES ensures that international trade in specimens of wild animals and plants – including some listed commercially exploited aquatic species – does not threaten their survival.

 The FAO Fisheries Division works to strengthen global governance and the managerial and technical capacities of members and to lead consensus-building towards improved conservation and utilization of aquatic resources.